Lake Worth Church fire: Collapse and rescue

 As the interior crews started their interior attack of the fire, four firefighters made their way to the roof to begin ventilation operations.
 While the ladder crews were venting the roof, it collapsed below them.
 One firefighter landed next to the main entrance after falling through the roof.
 Another firefighter held onto a wall and was pulled up by the other two firefighters that were on the only part of the roof that didn't collapse.

 Initially only two firefighters were reported as being missing.
 The rescue team reported that they could not enter the building due to the worsening conditions.
 They were instructed to enter from the fellowship hall located on the southeast corner of the building.
 After entering through the fellowship hall, they located two disoriented firefighters inside.
 Another accountability check was then ordered after the two were removed from the building.
 This check concluded that there were still two trapped inside.

 Another crew from River Oaks arrived on scene and began a new search for the missing firefighters.
 One firefighter was found in the entrance to the offices at the rear of the sanctuary and after making their way further into the office a second firefighter was found.
 Accountability reports on scene indicated that two firefighters were missing and both were from River Oaks, Brian Collins and Phillip Dean.
 It was believed at this time that all missing firefighters has been found and that they were Collins and Dean.

 Unfortunately during further overhaul the body of a third firefighter was found in the hallway further into the sanctuary.
 An exhaustive search was begun to try to determine who the third firefighter was.
 It was not until the Sansom Park Engine returned to their station that they realized that Firefighter Sanders has responded with them but had not returned with them.
-After further investigation it was determined that another Sansom Park firefighter had showed up on scene in their private vehicle and was using the gear of another firefighter who had become ill in the initial stages of the fire.
+After further investigation it was determined that another Sansom Park firefighter had shown up on scene in their private vehicle and was using the gear of another firefighter who had become ill in the initial stages of the fire.
 When accountability reports were initially called for the Sansom Park officer only counted firefighters in Sansom Park gear and did not account for the actual individuals that had responded with them.

 Autopsy reports confirmed that the three firefighters were Collins and Dean from River Oaks and Sanders from Sansom Park.
 It was further determined that Gary Sanders was the initial firefighter that was found by Phillip Dean.
 Brian Collins was the firefighter found later.